 I mean, you've got a guy in New York, 87 prior arrests out stabbing people on the subway last weekend.

-And yet he's on a train threatening to kill people, and they wanted to put Penny in jail.
+You've got this guy in the Daniel Penny case, nearly, you know, 42 previous encounters with law enforcement, and yet he's on a train threatening to kill people, and they wanted to put Penny in jail.

-The president is also going to end this last minute attempt of sabotage by Joe Biden on his energy agenda.
+The president is also going to end this last-minute attempt of sabotage by Joe Biden on his energy agenda.

-This to me is one of the most important parts of his agenda.
+This, to me, is one of the most important parts of his agenda.

-We're gonna need a lot of manpower.
+We're going to need a lot of manpower.

-If the president is going to restore or refund the police and restore law and order in the country, if the president is gonna prop up Social Security and Medicare, which is headed towards insolvency, if the president is going to create the next generation of warfare, again, Russia and China have hypersonic missile technology.
+If the president is going to restore or refund the police and restore law and order in the country, if the president is going to prop up Social Security and Medicare, which is headed towards insolvency, if the president is going to create the next generation of warfare, again, Russia and China have hypersonic missile technology.

 Why don't we?